chriskirknielsen/chriskirknielsen.com/src/en/posts/2022-11-27-eleventy-asset-pipeline-precompiled-assets.md

 This `compileAssets` function is trying to be forgiving: if you're taking JS files, it's likely you'll want JS in the output as well, so the name and extensions can be omitted and will be copied for the output.
 Some other cases though, like Sass, will require a different output.
 The callback for the `before` event needs to know when everything is done so it can run the actual build, so I am making heavy use of the [`Promise` API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 I also have to handle my JSON file for the design tokens before the Sass compilation runs, furthering my need for promises.

-Okay so the scaffholding is in place, but that promise is still looking pretty sad, so here's what needs to happen:
+Okay so the scaffolding is in place, but that promise is still looking pretty sad, so here's what needs to happen:
 1. Find files by glob
 1. Filter files I don't need (e.g. Sass files starting with `_`)
 1. Iterate over each file and get their path information